robovm/robovm-bro-gen/README.md

  * `name`: The name of the generated methods.
 The default is the name of the C value.
  * `type`: The Java type of the value.
 The default is determined from the values's type.
  * `readonly`: Boolean specifying whether this is a readonly value. `const` values are always readonly.
+ * `dereference`: Boolean specifying whether the address of the looked up symbol should be dereferenced (the default) or used as is.
+The default is `true`.

 ###constants